ranikamadurawe/sinhala-lyrics-corpus/README.md

 12. `writer`: List containing the name of Writers
 13. `views`: No of time the song was viewed in the original site

+##
+* The data has been scraped from [Sinhala Songbook](https://sinhalasongbook.com/)

-> Certain fields which were not available in the scraped site have been marked appropriatly.
+* Certain fields which were not available in the scraped site have been marked appropriatly.

+* This corpus has been extracted for educational purposes